What Are PICC Lines?

-Doctors place PICC lines in an operating room, intensive care unit, or interventional radiology suite.
+Health care providers place PICC lines in an operating room, intensive care unit, or interventional radiology suite.
 The patient is sedated (given medicine to relax) or gets general anesthesia (to go to sleep) so they won't feel pain.

-To place the line, a doctor will:
+To place the line, a health care provider will:

 - Clean and numb the skin where the PICC line goes in.

 - Put the PICC line into a vein (usually a vein where the arm bends) using ultrasound to guide where the line goes.